-Support coordination activities include, but are not limited to the following:
+Support Coordination activities include but are not limited to the following:

-- 1. Convening the person-centered planning team comprised of the beneficiary, beneficiary's family, direct service providers, medical and social work professionals, as necessary, and advocates, who assist in determining the appropriate supports and strategies needed in order to meet the beneficiary's needs and preferences; - 2.
-On-going coordination and monitoring of supports and services included in the beneficiary's approved POC; - 3.
-Building and implementing the supports and services as described in the POC; - 4.
-Assisting the beneficiary to use the findings of formal and informal assessments to develop and implement support strategies to achieve the personal outcomes defined and prioritized by the beneficiary in the POC; - 5.
-Providing information to the beneficiary on potential community resources, including formal resources and informal/natural resources, which may be useful in developing strategies to support the beneficiary in attaining his/her desired personal outcomes; - 6.
-Assisting with coordinating transportation to access medical services and community resources; - 7.
-Assisting with problem solving with the beneficiary, families, services providers, and/or the LGE; - 8.
-Assisting the beneficiary to initiate, develop, and maintain informal and natural support networks and to obtain the services identified in the POC, assuring that they meet their individual needs;
+- Convening the person-centered planning team comprised of the beneficiary, beneficiary's family, direct service providers, medical and social work professionals, as necessary, and advocates, who assist in determining the appropriate supports and strategies needed in order to meet the beneficiary's needs and preferences; - On-going coordination and monitoring of supports and services included in the beneficiary's approved POC; - Building and implementing the supports and services as described in the POC; - Assisting the beneficiary to use the findings of formal and informal assessments to develop and implement support strategies to achieve the personal outcomes defined and prioritized by the beneficiary in the POC; - Providing information to the beneficiary on potential community resources, including formal resources and informal/natural resources, which may be useful in developing strategies to support the beneficiary in attaining his/her desired personal outcomes; - Assisting with coordinating transportation to access medical services and community resources; - Assisting with problem solving with the beneficiary, families, services providers, and/or the Human Services Authority or District; - Assisting the beneficiary to initiate, develop, and maintain informal and natural support networks and to obtain the services identified in the POC, assuring that they meet their individual needs; - Advocating on behalf of the beneficiary to assist him or her in obtaining benefits, supports or services, i.e. to help establish, expand, maintain, and strengthen the beneficiary's information and natural support networks.
+This may involve calling and/or visiting beneficiaries, community groups, organizations, or agencies with or on behalf of the beneficiary;